 The former convent served as the church until parishioners decided in May 1911 to build a cathedral.
 With the assistance of Fr.
 Basil S. Lisenkovsky, local architect Frederick C. Baird designed the $70,000 church, using features adopted from the Church of Our Savior Jesus Christ in Moscow.
 The cathedral was decorated with paintings imported from RUSSIA; it was dedicated on 19 July 1913.
 St. Theodosius became well known in the city as well as the Russian Orthodox community.
 By the mid-1930s, its a capella choir was praised for concerts at the CLEVELAND MUSEUM OF ART, and non-Russian Clevelanders attended its special services.
 By its 50th anniversary, St. Theodosius counted 1,200 member families.
 In Jan.
 1953 the church commissioned murals by noted RUSSIAN émigré artist Andrei Bicenko.
 The cathedral was rededicated on 3 Oct.
 1954.
 In the late 1950s, priests began to offer the liturgy in English as well as Slavonic.
 By 1974 membership had fallen to 600 families, but the church continued to be an important religious and cultural institution, sponsoring a Russian art exhibit in 1980 and offering regular choral concerts.
 St. Theodosius was placed on the National Register of Historic Places and in 1974 was named a Cleveland landmark.
 It served as the site for portions of the film The Deer Hunter (1978) in the summer of 1977.

 In 1995 Fr.
 Jason Kappanadze, grandson of Jason A., served St. Theodosius's 400 member congregation.
-The church planned to celebrate its centennial in 1996.
+The church celebrated its centennial in 1996.